Q-Bukold/TikTok-Content-Scraper/README.md

 ```

 ## Alternatives to saving the data on the drive II: .scrape_list()
-Changing the output of scrape_list() is a bit more difficult, but can be achieved by overwriting a function called \_download_data() that is part of the TT_Scraper class.
+Changing the output of `scrape_list()` is a bit more difficult, but can be achieved by overwriting a function called `\_download_data()` that is part of the `TT_Scraper` class.
 To overwrite the function, one must inherit the class.
-The variable "metadata_batch" is a list of dictionaries, each containing all the metadata of a video/slide as well as the binary content of a video/slide.
+The variable `metadata_batch` is a list of dictionaries, each containing all the metadata of a video/slide as well as the binary content of a video/slide.

 Let's save the content, but insert the metadata into a database:
 ```python